BISO Home > IVO Homepage > Travel to the United States

 All international visitors regardless of country of origin must present a passport or secure document when entering the United States.
 Most travelers to the United States must hold a valid visa and a passport that is valid six months longer than the intended visit.
 For a more thorough review of the visa process, please consult the U.S. Department of State website.

 The purpose of the visit determines what type of visa will be needed.
-Visitors planning to visit or attend a meeting will most likely apply for a B1/B2 visa.
+Visitors planning to visit or attend a meeting will most likely apply for a B-1 visa.
 They should contact their U.S. host or meeting organizer for assistance and information not included here.
 Sponsored visitors, such as students and researchers, will most likely apply for F-1 or J-1 visas.
 The university’s or sponsor’s international office is their best resource.
 More information on this can be found at the State Department website: http://travel.state.gov/visa/visa_1750.html

 Visa Waiver Program (VWP)

 Citizens of 34 countries do not need a U.S. visa for business or tourism visits of 90 days or less.
-However, if you will be receiving any compensation for your services or activities (i.e. lectures, presentations, etc.), you may need to apply for a visa.
+However, if you will receive any compensation for your services or activities (i.e. lectures, presentations, etc.), you may need to apply for a visa.
 Contact the nearest U.S. Embassy or Consulate in your country for more information.

 For additional details and updates on the Visa Waiver Program, see the State Department’s Visa Waiver Program website.

 Additional Information on Visas and Other Entry Requirements Related to the Western Hemisphere Travel Initiative

 Documentary Requirements for Entry to the United States